Kaya Herstad-Carney, Education Director ViP

 She also coordinated and headed up the preliminary judging panel of the “Make it, Break it Awards”; a songwriting contest for young musicians from 14 to 19 years old in collaboration with various partners such as Yamaha, EMI, HMV, British Music Experience, XFM Radio and the PRS.
 The main judging panel included industry luminaries such as Chris Martin, Harvey Goldsmith, Steve Levine, Guy Moot (Head of A&R EMI), Melanie Armstrong (Rock & Pop Manager HMV) and Mark Radcliffe (BBC) and Mike Walsh (Head of Music XFM).

-As a director of the critically acclaimed Threshold festival, she has also worked on numerous other festivals, concerts and networking events including “Sound City”, “Liverpool Music Week” and “Øyafestivalen”, and runs the artist development and promotion arm of Balance through “Aurora Borealis Music”.
+As a director of the critically acclaimed Threshold festival, she has also worked on numerous other festivals, concerts and networking events including “Sound City”, “Liverpool Music Week” and “Øyafestivalen”, and in 2020 formed the new education and event production company HCHQ Ltd with her husband, which has lead to organising the past few Vocology in Practice Virtual Voice Conferences.

 ViP is a global network of elite voice professionals, including singing teachers, vocal coaches, songwriters, producers, music industry professionals, speech and language practitioners, ENT’s and laryngologists.